Microswimmer: Biohybrid microswimmers

 In fact, the biohybrid approach can be conceived in a dualistic way, with respect to the three basic ingredients of an in vivo microrobot, which are motility, control, and functionality.
 Figure 1 illustrates how these three ingredients can be either realized biologically, i.e., by the microorganism, or artificially, i.e., by the synthetic component.
 For example, a hybrid biomicromotor based on a sperm cell can be driven by the flagellum of the sperm or by an attached artificial helical flagellum.
 It can orient itself autonomously via biological interactions with its surroundings and other cells, or be controlled and supervised externally via artificial sensors and actuators.
 Finally, it can carry out a biological function, like its inherent ability to fertilize an egg cell, or an artificially imposed function, like the delivery of synthetic drugs or DNA vectors.
 A biohybrid device may deploy any feasible combination of such biological and artificial components in order to carry out a specific application.

+Another example of the biohybrid approach is by designing a microswimmer that is designed for studying skeletal muscle stimulation.
+The microswimmer is fabricated from an Iron Oxide nanoparticles being dip-coated with chlorella microalgae allowing for the microrobot to be used in different biological environments while still having a high degree of control due to the superparamagnetic nanoparticles.
+Guided by an external magnetic field the microswimmer is capable of reaching its target.
+The microswimmer can be safely irradiated with a near-infrared (NIR) laser causing the nanoparticles to be heated through a photothermal effect and to trigger a targeted contraction in the skeletal muscle.
+This technique demonstrates a safe and controllable method for movement within a biological environment.

 Navigation

-Hydrodynamics can determine the optimal route for microswimmer navigation Compared to the well explored problem of how to steer a macroscopic agent, like an airplane or a moon lander, to optimally reach a target, optimal navigation strategies for microswimmers experiencing hydrodynamic interactions with walls and obstacles are far-less understood.
-The quest on how to navigate or steer to optimally reach a target is important, e.g., for airplanes to save fuel while facing complex wind patterns on their way to a remote destination, or for the coordination of the motion of the parts of a space-agent to safely land on the moon.
+Hydrodynamics can determine the optimal route for microswimmer navigation Compared to the well explored problem of how to steer a macroscopic agent, like an airplane or a Moon lander, to optimally reach a target, optimal navigation strategies for microswimmers experiencing hydrodynamic interactions with walls and obstacles are far-less understood.
+Furthermore, hydrodynamic interactions in suspensions of microswimmers produce complex behavior.

+The quest on how to navigate or steer to optimally reach a target is important, e.g., for airplanes to save fuel while facing complex wind patterns on their way to a remote destination, or for the coordination of the motion of the parts of a space-agent to safely land on the Moon.
 These classical problems are well-explored and are usually solved using optimal control theory.
 Likewise, navigation and search strategies are frequently encountered in a plethora of biological systems, including the foraging of animals for food, or of T cells searching for targets to mount an immune response.